Sexual side effects

 - Pain.
 Breast cancer surgery can lead to chest wall pain.
-You might feel burning and constricting sensations or a lancing-type pain, or a loss of feeling in the area you had surgery
+You might feel burning and constricting sensations or a sudden, piercing pain

 - The onset of menopause, which brings on hot flashes and vaginal dryness, because you had your ovaries removed

 - Lymphedema is swelling in the arm due to removing lymph nodes as part of cancer treatment.
 Lymphedema can cause discomfort and affect your body image

 - Scar tissue or cording that may concern you or cause discomfort.
 Axillary web syndrome, also known as cording, is a possible side effect of lymph node removal.
 The term comes from the ropelike structures under the skin of the inner arm that develop near the site of scarring and may extend down the inner arm to inside the elbow.
 The cords tend to be painful and tight, making it difficult to lift your arm higher than the shoulder or fully extend the elbow

 Radiation therapy directs high-energy x-rays at precise areas to kill cancer cells.
 Breast radiation does not directly decrease sexual arousal or response, but it can cause side effects that may impact your sexuality, including:

 - Breast discomfort, due to tenderness and swelling

 - Range of motion problems because of scarring or lymphedema